geological-survey-of-queensland/geological-properties-database/README.md

 #### Practical Usage
 * Conceptually each data point in a LAS file is a result, however it may be impractical or redundant to record this level of detail in the GeoProperties database when the original file contains that information and is the standard file type that is read and used by humans or software.
 Therefore the model allows for the entity to stop at sample to describe the las file and direct to associated documents (i.e. the LAS) without populating each cascading observation and result.
 * While theoretically there is a coherent chain from Ultimate Feature to Result it may be implicit, misleading, or superfluous to include each element e.g. a strike and dip measurement on an outcrop is an observation, but recording it as a survey of measurements recorded with a sample as a written notebook is most likely superfluous, of little value, unlikely to reference a findable object, and merely uses space in a catalogue and data store.
-* A seismic shot point _is_ a site within a seismic line site, but in implementation the database will record lines and the shotpoints will remain within the referenced files or as sample locations.
+* A seismic receiver location _is_ a site within a seismic line site, but in implementation the database will record lines and the receiver locations will remain within the referenced files (documents) or as sample locations.

 ## Geological Properties Database conceptual data model
 <p align="center">